-Agenda Item Board Recommendation 1.
-Election of the ten directors nominated by the Company's Board of Directors FOR 2.
-Ratification of the appointment of Ernst & Young as the Company's Independent Registered Public Accounting Firm for 2018 FOR 3.
-Advisory vote on executive compensation FOR
+Age enda Item Board Recommendation 1.
+Election of the nine directors nominated by the Company's Board of Directors FOR 2.
+Ratification of the appointment of Ernst & Young as the Company's Independent Registered Public Accounting Firm for 2019 FOR 3.
+Advisory vote on executive compensation for 2018 FOR